-CMUA ACTION TYPE of INCOME CHANGE CMHA ACTION New Admissions/ Interims Estimate the family income for the upcoming 12-month period using the tradition method of verification (projecting 1 year) (a) Decrease in income for any reason, except for a decrease that lasts less than 30 days.
-CMHA will process an interim reduction in rent if the income decrease will last more than 30 days. (b) Decrease in OWF benefits due to either non-compliance with the self-sufficiency program or program fraud.
-CMHA will not decrease rent and will use the imputed welfare income for purposes of rent determination until such time there is a reported replacement income. (c) Combined household increases averaging \$100 or less per month between annual recertifications.
+TYPE of INCOME CHANGE CMHA ACTION (a) Decrease in income for any reason, except for a decrease that lasts less than 30 days.
+CMHA will process an interim reduction in rent if the income decrease will last more than 30 days. (b) Decrease in OWF benefits due to either non-compliance with the self- sufficiency program or program fraud. • CMHA will not decrease rent and will use the imputed welfare income for purposes of rent determination until such time there is a reported replacement income.
+New Admissions/ Interims Estimate the family income for the upcoming 12-month period using the tradition method of verification (projecting 1 year) (a) Decrease in income for any reason, except for a decrease that lasts less than 30 days. • CMHA will process an interim reduction in rent if the income decrease will last more than 30 days. (b) Decrease in OWF benefits due to either non-compliance with the self- sufficiency program or program fraud. • CMHA will not decrease rent and will use the imputed welfare income for purposes of rent determination until such time there is a reported replacement income. (c) Combined household increases averaging \$100 or less per month between annual recertifications.
 CMHA will defer the increase to the next regular recertification.
-When combined income increases average in excess of \$100 per month, rent will increase the first day of the second month based on all increases. (d) Increase in income because another person with income (from any source) joins the household.
-CMHA will increase rent on the first day of the second month.
+When combined income increases average in excess of \$100 per month, rent will increase the first day of the second month based on all increases.

+(d) Increase in income because another person with income (from any source) joins the household. • CMHA will increase rent on the first day of the second month.
 The recalculation of rent is not to be interpreted as CMHA's approval of an unauthorized person residing in the unit.
 Annual Recertification Determine the family income for the previous 12-month except when using the streamlined income determination CMHA will take into account any rent determination from an interim reexamination during that period.
 Make adjustment to reflect current income if there was a change during that period. (e) A resident, at the annual or interim recertification misrepresents the facts upon which the rent is based so that the rent the resident is paying is less than the rent that s/he should have been charged. • CMHA will increase rent retroactive to the first of the month in which the rent should have increased had it been timely reported.
 Residents will be required to pay the additional rent, and the lease may be terminated. (f) Lump-sum payments from a delay of periodic payments.
-(Except Social Security) CMHA will increase rent retroactively to the first day of the second month from the effective start date of the periodic payment. (g) Expiration of any mandated exclusion(s) period (Federal and/or CMHA).
-CMHA will increase rent either prospectively or retroactively to the date of the expiration of the exclusion.
+(Except Social Security) • CMHA will increase rent retroactively to the first day of the second month from the effective start date of the periodic payment. (g) Expiration of any mandated exclusion(s) period (Federal and/or CMHA). • CMHA will increase rent either prospectively or retroactively to the date of the expiration of the exclusion.

-- Complete verification of the circumstances applicable to rent adjustments must be documented and approved by an authorized representative of CMHA. - 3.
-Exceptions to Interim Adjustments: CMHA will compute the income of persons who are self-employed by using past history to anticipate annual income.
+- Complete verification of the circumstances applicable to rent adjustments must be documented and approved by an authorized representative of CMHA. - Exceptions to Interim Adjustments: CMHA will compute the income of persons who are self-employed by using past history to anticipate annual income.
 CMHA will process an interim adjustment when it is determined that the change in self-employment income is permanent and not sporadic.